Bonney/SavageWorlds2023/Character.md

 Kaelin's uncle, Jarek, was always the black sheep of the family.
 He inherited his mother's magical abilities but never had much interest in pursuing a career in magic.
 Instead, he became a mercenary and joined the local guild, where he quickly gained a reputation for being one of the most daring and unpredictable fighters in the region.

 Jarek is a charismatic and outgoing man, with a quick wit and an irreverent sense of humor.
-He has a knack for getting himself and others into trouble, but he always manages to come out on top. espite his reputation for being a wild card, Jarek is a skilled and competent mage.
+He has a knack for getting himself and others into trouble, but he always manages to come out on top.
+Despite his reputation for being a wild card, Jarek is a skilled and competent mage.
 He has a deep knowledge of magical theory and can cast a variety of spells with ease.

 Despite his gruff demeanor, he has taken it upon himself to mentor Kaelin, recognizing the young man's potential and wishing to pass on his knowledge to the next generation.
 He has made it his mission to keep Kaelin up to date with his studies and magical knowledge, even if he grumbles and complains about it.